 You can record MIDI from a MIDI controller to an Instrument track, and you can add or edit MIDI notes and controller values with MIDI on an Instrument track manually, using the Editing Tool.
 Set the Grid settings to specify the default note length.
 When you add a MIDI note, the default note length is the Grid setting.
 Notes you add snap to the grid if Snap is enabled.

-Adding and Editing MIDI notes on an Instrument track
+Adding and editing MIDI notes on an instrument track

 To work with notes in a MIDI clip or on an Instrument track, click View on the track, and choose Notes in the Browser to set the track to MIDI Notes view.

-- Hover over a note location.
+Hover over a note location.
 The MIDI Note Editing Tool (a plus symbol) appears.
 Double-click on the location where you want to add the note.
 The note is added.

-- To add multiple notes, press Control and click and drag from left to right across the track.
+To add multiple notes, press Control and click and drag from left to right across the track.
 The MIDI Pencil Editing Tool appears and draws notes across the track.
 MIDI notes of the duration determined by the Grid size are added, on the pitch where you release the click.

 To delete a MIDI note, hover over the note.
 The MIDI Hand Editing Tool appears.
 Double-click the note to delete it.

-- Hover over the note.
+Hover over the note.
 The MIDI Hand Editing Tool appears.
 Click on the note and drag it up or down to change the MIDI note, and left or right to change the time location.
 As you move the note up and down, the different notes are triggered on the Instrument plug-in.
 MIDI notes will snap to the grid if Snap is enabled.

-- Hover near the edge of a MIDI note.
+Hover near the edge of a MIDI note.
 The MIDI Trim Editing Tool appears.
 Click on the left or right edge of the note and drag to trim the note.
 MIDI note edges will snap to the grid if Snap is enabled.
 To ignore the Grid when trimming, press Command (macOS / Ctrl (Windows) after you start to trim.

-To change the velocity of a MIDI note, do one of the following:
+Change the velocity of a MIDI note

 Click the MIDI CC icon at the top of the track, next to the track name.